A Pragmatic Note on Evaluating Generative Models with Fr\'echet Inception Distance for Retinal Image Synthesis: Conclusion

 \section{Conclusion}

-In this study, we demonstrate with three generative models across two retinal imaging modalities that Fréchet Inception Distance (FID) and other feature-distance metrics do not align with downstream performance when generated data is pragmatically used to augment the training dataset.
-These metrics fail to accurately capture the effectiveness of synthetic data in improving real-world downstream tasks.
-We recommend that researchers prioritize downstream task performance as the primary evaluation metric for generative models used in data augmentation.
-Future work should focus on developing a more reliable proxy metric, potentially coupled with data-centric learning, that better correlates with downstream performance, offering computational efficiency compared to direct evaluation on the downstream task.
+In this study, we evaluated three generative models across two retinal imaging modalities and showed that Fréchet Inception Distance (FID) and a broad set of related feature-distance metrics do not reliably reflect downstream task performance when synthetic data are used for data augmentation.
+Despite their widespread adoption, these metrics often fail to capture the practical usefulness of generated images for classification or segmentation.
+Our results therefore suggest that downstream evaluation should serve as the primary criterion when assessing generative models intended for biomedical data enrichment.
+Identifying proxy metrics that correlate more closely with downstream utility, while remaining computationally efficient, remains an important direction for future research.